prochoy/TouchDesigner-MouseControl/README.md

 All pre-requisite Python libraries are included as a part of the nVoid Twitter Tools folder package.

 ##Usage
 This COMP uses extensions to control the mouse position and left, middle, and right buttons.
+It allows the control of the mouse even when the Touchdesigner window is not in focus.

-Methods:
+###Methods:
 - MP(x, y)
   - sets the mouse position
   - requires values within the range of 0 to 1